 Meet the Historians

-If you would like to help to organise Meet the Historians events in your area, contact Richard Lee for further details.
+If you’d like to organise a HNS Meet the Historians event in your area, contact Richard Lee for more information.

 About the contributor: Lucienne Boyce’s historical novel, To The Fair Land (2012) is an eighteenth-century thriller set in Bristol and the South Seas.
 This year she published The Bristol Suffragettes (non-fiction).
 She is currently working on a novel about a Bow Street Runner who is sent to Somerset in 1796 to investigate murder, riot and arson in the wake of a land enclosure.
 More at www.lucienneboyce.com

 Photo credits: Paul Bullivant, Bristol Festival of Literature